 Next, I tried a very basic correction for the color cast by simply using the white balance eyedropper in Lightroom on the white part of the fence post (not very scientific but gets the job done)

-The Singh Ray 15 did not correct well and would require more advanced methods using RGB curves to remove the red cast, a time consuming task.
-The Lee's cleaned up quite well, which is due to the blue cast being easy to fix by just warming up the white balance.
+The Singh Ray 15 did not correct well and would require more advanced methods using RGB curves to remove the red cast, a time-consuming task.
+The Lee’s cleaned up quite well, which is due to the blue cast being easy to fix by just warming up the white balance.
 The Firecrest was also easily corrected using only white balance, quite impressive for a 16 stop filter!
 For reference the Lee Big Stopper required a large white balance correction, going from a Temp of 5000 to 9300 and a Tint of +5 to +19, the Firecrest on the other hand only needed to go to a Temp of 5400 and a Tint of +1, a very small adjustment.
 When shooting in RAW white balance can be easily adjusted, many believe that this can be done with no compromise to the image, which is true up to a point.
-When making extremely large adjustments the quality is affected so this is something to take into to consideration.
-When shooting with a Lee Big Stopper you need to adjust the white balance in camera to 9300 to ensure you do not need to make a large adjustment later on, when using the Firecrest there is no need to set your white balance like this, daylight is very close.
+When making extremely large adjustments the quality is affected so this is something to take into consideration.
+When shooting with a Lee Big Stopper you need to adjust the white balance in camera to 9300 to ensure you do not need to make a large adjustment, later on, when using the Firecrest there is no need to set your white balance like this, daylight is very close.